iamaanahmad/alpenglow-verifier/docs/comprehensive_test_documentation.md

 ## Overview

 This document serves as the master index for all Enhanced Alpenglow formal verification test documentation.
-It provides a complete overview of the verification methodology, results, and analysis that demonstrates the protocol's formal correctness and hackathon readiness.
+It provides a complete overview of the verification methodology, results, and analysis that demonstrates the protocol's formal correctness.

 ## 🎉 Executive Summary

 ### Verification Achievement
-**STATUS: READY FOR HACKATHON SUBMISSION**
+**STATUS: VERIFICATION COMPLETE**

 The Enhanced Alpenglow consensus protocol has achieved **perfect formal verification** with:
 - ✅ **100% Property Verification Success** (13/13 properties verified)